clauskratzer/Point-Cloud-Registration/cpp_with_wrap/README.md

     Voxel Size: 0.03
     Sample_rate for Visualization: 0.1 # kde plot
     ```
+    Then you will get some visualization (KDE will need some time to plot)
     ![Figure](./Figure.png)
 4. how to use in a python script
     ```python